 We have continued to defer developer contributions in our PR19 business plan.
 Under IFRS 15, an alternative treatment would be to recognise developer contributions immediately as revenue; however, this is still the subject of debate in the industry.
 We are aware that a number of companies plan to continue to defer revenue recognition, which is also an acceptable approach under IFRS 15.
-We will continue to review the industry position before making a final decision on the most appropriate accounting treatment later in the year.
-Our business plan reflects therefore our existing policy of recognising revenue from developer contributions on a deferred basis.
+Consistent with our Plan, revenue from developer contributions is recognised on a deferred basis.